liferay-search/liferay-docs/en/developer/frameworks/articles/web-services/04-graphql/02-discover-api.markdown

 but the simplest way to test APIs locally is to use Basic Authentication, setting an `Authorization` header in Altair (first icon on the left).
 Remember that Basic Auth is a BASE64 transformation of `user`:`password`.
-This means it's insecure, and should never be used in production.
+This means it's insecure, and should never be used in sharepointion.

 Most tools that introspect the GraphQL schema can autocomplete your query or fill all the fields in for you.